Natalie-Beckwith/NatalieBeckwith/pages/APstudyPlan.md

 (39) The correct answer is 80 seconds <br>
 (46) The Internet was not designed to be completely secure.
 The protocols used on the Internet do not ensure that all communications are secure.

+## Quiz # 2 Corrections:

+(1) The efficiency of a parallel solution is limited by a sequential portion.
+Eventually, adding parallel portions will no longer meaningfully increase efficiency. <br>
+(4) Some individuals lack access to computing devices because the devices are prohibitively expensive.
+Offering low-cost devices may help reduce the digital divide for these individuals. <br>
+(5) Designing and building a medical robot is likely to require specialized equipment and expertise that is unlikely to be available to individuals distributed around the world. <br>
+(6) The sum is too large to be represented with a 4-bit representation. <br>
+(8) Open-source software can be continually updated without the original developers once it becomes available to the public. <br>
+(12) This type of transaction is between a user and a company and does not rely on the use of information contributed by a large number of users. <br>
+(16) The most active users of the application are unlikely to be representative of all users of the application.
+Using data from only this group may lead to bias in the application. <br>
+(22) IPv6 addresses are longer than IPv4 addresses.
+The length of the address has no direct effect on routing speed. <br>
+(24) Redundancy within a system usually requires additional resources, not fewer.
+A path within a redundant system may be longer than the shortest possible path. <br>
+(26) Having a variety of backgrounds represented on a team can enable the team to make use of the different strengths of individual team members. <br>
+(27) Unsolvable problems cannot be solved with an algorithm. <br>
+(30) The decimal equivalent of this triplet is (75, 0, 65). <br>
+(31) The binary RGB triplet for light yellow is (11111111, 11111111, 11100000). <br>
+(32) Four bits can represent 2^4, or 16 pieces of information, so it is not necessary to add extra bits. <br>
+(36) This situation is consistent with the behavior of an overflow error.
+If the software used to update the count failed, it would not increase to the point of wrapping around to a negative number. <br>
+(40) Citizen science is typically conducted with large groups of volunteers, rather than an individual citizen. <br>
+(43) The given code segment causes the robot to end in the lower-right corner of the grid, facing toward the top of the grid.
+In this code segment, count is 0 in the first iteration of the outer loop, so the robot rotates left, but does not move forward.
+The robot ends in the upper-right corner of the grid, facing toward the top of the grid. <br>
+(45) The desired information cannot be determined with these two spreadsheets because students with grade point averages of 3.5 or less cannot be identified. <br>
+(50) The average total points earned per student can also be determined using the result of the total points calculation for each student.
+The average increase in total points per student as a result of the score replacement policy can also be determined by calculating the differences between each student score before and after the replacement policy was applied. <br